MicrosoftDocs/PowerShell-Docs/gallery/faqs.md

 **PowerShellGet** also  requires .NET Framework 4.5 or above.
 You can install .NET Framework 4.5 or above from [here](https://msdn.microsoft.com/library/5a4x27ek.aspx).

-## Is it possible to reserve names for items that will be published in future?
+## Is it possible to reserve names for packages that will be published in future?

-It is not possible to squat item names.
-If you feel that an existing item has taken the name which suits your item more, try [contacting the owner of the item](./how-to/working-with-items/contacting-item-owners.md).
+It is not possible to squat package names.
+If you feel that an existing package has taken the name which suits your package more, try [contacting the owner of the package](./how-to/working-with-items/contacting-item-owners.md).
 If you didnt get response within a couple of weeks, you can contact support and the PowerShell Gallery team will look in to it.

-## How do I claim ownership for items ?
+## How do I claim ownership for packages?

-Check out [Managing Item Owners on PowerShellGallery.com](./how-to/publishing-items/managing-item-owners.md) for details.
+Check out [Managing Package Owners on PowerShellGallery.com](./how-to/publishing-items/managing-item-owners.md) for details.

-## How do I deal with an item owner who is violating my item license?
+## How do I deal with a package owner who is violating my package license?

-We encourage the PowerShell community to work together to resolve any disputes that may arise between item owners and the owners of other items.
+We encourage the PowerShell community to work together to resolve any disputes that may arise between package owners and the owners of other packages.
 We have crafted a [dispute resolution process](./how-to/getting-support/dispute-resolution.md) that we ask you to follow before PowerShellGallery.com administrators intercede.